-- Norway has just over one-tenth of the number of paved roads that Germany has, and apart from flying, roads are the only ways of accessing some of Norway’s more mountainous northern regions.
+- Norway has just over one-tenth of the number of paved roads that Germany has, and apart from flying, roads are the only way of accessing some of Norway’s more mountainous northern regions.

-- Norway has about one-fifth of the number of railroads, which are predominately situated in the south of the nation, leaving the north largely inaccessible by rail.
+- Norway has about one-fifth of the number of railroads, predominately situated in the nation’s south, leaving the north largely inaccessible by rail.

 - Norway has 98 airports, domestic flights being a necessary means of accessing parts of northern Norway.

-- Norway is one of the world’s largest shipping nations and is quite dependent on sea trade.
+- Norway is one of the world’s largest shipping nations and depends entirely on sea trade.
 She possesses around 10% of the world’s shipping fleet, 20% of the world’s oil and gas tankers, and 25% of the world’s passenger liners.
 Boats are also vital for public and private transit across Norway.

-- Norway’s healthcare system is frequently regarded as the best in the world, as well as being totally free and accessible to all.
+- Norway’s healthcare system is frequently regarded as the best in the world and free and accessible.

-- Norway is self-sufficient in terms of energy production and has a booming oil industry, mostly from oil rigs in the North Sea.
-Most of this oil is exported however, as Norway gets over 95% of her power from hydroelectric plants.
+- Norway is self-sufficient in energy production and has a booming oil industry, mostly from oil rigs in the North Sea.
+But, most of this oil is exported as Norway gets over 95% of its power from hydroelectric plants.

-See related: 11 Best Things to Do in Potsdam, Germany
+See related: Things to Do in Potsdam, Germany

 Finland (Population approx 5.5 million)

-- Finland has about one-tenth of the number of paved roads that the Federal Republic of Germany has, being augmented with car ferries in coastal and lake-land areas.
+- Finland has about one-tenth of the number of paved roads that the Federal Republic of Germany has augmented with car ferries in coastal and lake-land areas.

-- Finland has about one-tenth of the number of railroads Germany has and is mostly situated in the southeast.
+- Finland has about one-tenth of Germany’s railroads and is primarily situated in the southeast.

-- Finland possesses nearly 160 airports although the vast majority are for internal or short distance international flights.
+- Finland has nearly 160 airports, although most are for internal or short-distance international flights.

-- Finland’s telecommunications and internet infrastructure is among the best in the world, and is a world leader in terms of mobile phone development and technology, being the home of Nokia.
+- Finland’s telecommunications and internet infrastructure is among the best in the world, and it is a world leader in mobile phone development and technology, being the home of Nokia.

-- The quality of healthcare in Finland is excellent and available to all.
-While it isn’t totally free, the charges even for extensive procedures, treatments, or medication are nominal.
+- The quality of healthcare in Finland is top-notch and available to all.
+While it isn’t free, the charges are nominal, even for extensive procedures, treatments, or medication.